 CSLR Operator In September 2023, the responsible Minister authorised the Compensation Scheme of Last Resort Limited (CSLR) to be the operator of the CSLR scheme under section 1060 of the Corporations Act .
 CSLR Board The Board is the decision-making body of CSLR and is tasked under this Policy and the Legislation to determine an estimate for the levy amount for each Levy Period.
-Principal actuary The Principal Actuary is the primary, independent and reputable actuarial firm engaged by the Board, which has taken the lead and reports to the Board on actuarial analysis and modelling in relation to determination of the estimates, as well as providing input into the development of this Policy.
-Reviewing actuary The Reviewing Actuary is a second independent, reputable actuarial consultancy engaged by the Board to provide a quality assurance mechanism and which has reviewed the Principal Actuary's actuarial approach, modelling and calculations in relation to the Estimates.
+Principal Actuary The Principal Actuary is the primary, independent and reputable actuarial firm engaged by the Board, which has taken the lead and reports to the Board on actuarial analysis and modelling in relation to determination of the estimates, as well as providing input into the development of this Policy.
+Reviewing Actuary The Reviewing Actuary is a second independent, reputable actuarial consultancy engaged by the Board to provide a quality assurance mechanism and which has reviewed the Principal Actuary's actuarial approach, modelling and calculations in relation to the Estimates.
+The engagement of the Reviewing Actuary is at the Board's discretion and may not be required for all estimates, having regard to the circumstances of the relevant estimate.
+The Board will engage the Reviewing Actuary on a case-by-case basis.
 Actuary Director As required by the Corporations Act 2001 (Ctn) and the constitution of CSLR, the Board of CSLR includes a person who is a fellow of the Institute of Actuaries Australia and has at least five years' experience in actuarial analysis.
 ASIC Once the legislative instrument for the Levy Period, a Further Levy and/or a Special Levy is in force, ASIC is responsible for imposing the Levy on firms in the relevant Sub-Sectors including ascertaining how that levy will be distributed within the relevant Sub-Sectors.
 ASIC is also responsible for providing CSLR with an estimate of its own costs associated with imposing the Levy.
 AFCA AFCA makes determinations on complaints and provides relevant information on each complaint to enable CSLR to fulfil its responsibilities.
 AFCA also provides statistical and other information to CSLR for the purposes of assisting CSLR perform its functions or exercise its powers.
 This includes information necessary to inform actuarial modelling for CSLR (i.e. complaint processing speeds/volumes and estimated amounts for unpaid fees).
 AFCA is also responsible for notifying CSLR of unpaid fees for eligible complaints and invoicing of the same.
-Minister Where the estimated fees and costs in respect of one or more Sub-Sectors exceed the Sub-Sector Levy Cap, and following notification by the Board, the Minister may, by legislative instrument, make a determination concerning one or more of the matters below: whether a special levy is imposed; the total amount of the special levy (relying on the revised estimate provided by CSLR); that an amount of compensation payable by the CSLR operator to a person in a specified class of persons must be paid in specific instalments over a specific period of time; whether the special levy should be paid by:
+Minister Where the estimated fees and costs in respect of one or more Sub-Sectors exceed the Sub-Sector Levy Cap, and following notification by the Board, the Minister may, by legislative instrument, make a determination concerning one or more of the matters below: whether a special levy is imposed; the total amount of the special levy (relying on the revised estimate provided by CSLR);

-a. imposing a special levy for the relevant Sub-Sector(s) exceeding the cap; or b. imposing a special levy across several Sub-Sectors.
+that an amount of compensation payable by the CSLR operator to a person in a specified class of persons must be paid in specific instalments over a specific period of time; whether the special levy should be paid by: a. imposing a special levy for the relevant Sub-Sector(s) exceeding the cap; or b. imposing a special levy across several Sub-Sectors.
 Commonwealth of Australia The Commonwealth will facilitate the transfer of the levy amounts paid from ASIC to CSLR.